6 Popular Types of Construction Company Loans for Contractors

 SBA loans for construction companies are not actually provided by the SBA.
 Instead, the funding is supplied by a commercial lender like a bank or credit union, and the loan is guaranteed by the SBA up to 85%.
 This reduces the risk to the lender and encourages lenders to offer more construction company loans.

-SBA loans typically offer the lowest rates and the most favorable terms, but the application process is significantly more difficult, with very strict eligibility requirements and extensive application forms that require years of detailed personal and business financial information.
+SBA loans typically offer the lowest rates and the most favorable terms, but the business loan application process is significantly more difficult, with very strict eligibility requirements and extensive application forms that require years of detailed personal and business financial information.
 It can take weeks or months to process your application without any guarantee of approval, and most applicants are rejected.

 The SBA offers several loans options for construction companies: